adobe/acc-js-sdk/README.md

 ```

 # File Upload
 This API is used to upload a file and return the metadata that needs to be saved in delivery.
-Currently, this API is supported only in Browser.
+Currently, this API is supported only in Browsers.
 ```
 await client.fileUploader.upload(file);
 ```